probmods/probmods2/chapters/inference-algorithms.md

 time(infModel, 10)
 ~~~~

-Even for this simple program, lowering the baserate by just one order of magnitude, to $$0.01$$, will make rejection sampling impractical.
+Even for this simple program, lowering the baserate by just one order of magnitude, to $$0.01$$, dramatically increases the amount of time the program takes (try it).

 Another option that we've seen before is to enumerate all of the possible executions of the model, using the rules of probability to calculate the conditional distribution: